MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/AdGroup.md

 ## <a name="ads"></a>ads

-Gets a [selector](../concepts/selectors.md) that returns all ads in this ad group.
+Gets a [selector](../concepts/selectors.md) used to filter the list of ads in this ad group.

 ### Returns

 |Type|Description|
 |-|-
-[AdSelector](./AdSelector.md)|A selector that returns all ads in this ad group.
-Use the selector's methods to filter the list of ads.
+[AdSelector](./AdSelector.md)|A selector used to filter the list of ads in this ad group.

 ## <a name="bidding"></a>bidding